The Impact of Non-Uniform Injection Molding Wall Thickness

 Cooling Rate

-Varying injection molding wall thicknesses can also impact cooling rates.
-Thicker areas take longer to solidify; as a result, the entire part must stay in the tool until it's cooled sufficiently to be ejected.
-Although this isn't exactly a quality issue, it does extend the cycle time – it would be more efficient to have the entire part cool in the same amount of time.
+Deviations in injection molding uniform wall thickness can also impact cooling rates.
+Thicker areas take longer to solidify, so the part must remain in the tool until sufficiently cooled for ejection.
+Although this isn't exactly a quality issue, cooling rates extend the cycle time which can create production inefficiencies.

 Shear Stress

-Shear stress in the flowing plastic can also be affected by non-uniform wall thickness.
-At a constant fill rate, thin areas force the flow to move faster, increasing shear stress in the process.
-Different degrees of shear stress across a part will promote warpage.
+Non-uniform wall thickness can also impact shear stress in the flowing plastic.
+At a constant fill rate, thin areas force the flow to move faster, increasing shear stress and the potential for part warpage.
 This same shear stress also aligns fiber reinforcements.
-Fibers are much stiffer in the direction of flow as compared to 90 degrees to the flow, and variable stiffness can also lead to warp.
+Fibers are much stiffer in the direction of flow as compared to being perpendicular to the flow, and variable stiffness can also lead to warp.

 Appearance